Battierisland63/battierisland63.github.io/readme.md

-hello, this is my new webpage. i have added a link to platformer from the webpage.
+Hello, this is my new webpage.
+I have added a link to platformer from the webpage.